awsdocs/amazon-connect-admin-guide/doc_source/connect-concepts.md

-# Concepts<a name="connect-concepts"></a>
+# Amazon Connect concepts<a name="connect-concepts"></a>

 Amazon Connect enables you to create an **omnichannel contact center**: a contact center that provides a unified experience across multiple channels, such as voice, chat, and tasks\.
-+ You use the same routing profiles, queues, contact flows, metrics, and reports for all channels\.
++ You use the same routing profiles, queues, flows, metrics, and reports for all channels\.
 + Managers monitor all channels from one dashboard\.
 + Agents handle all customers from just one interface\.
 If a customer interaction starts with chat and moves to voice, the agent handling the voice call has the complete chat transcript so context is preserved\.